mittei/blog_yaptopia/content/posts/the-sirens-of-titan.md

 - Really unique settings.
 A guy who has turned into a wave phenomenon and materializes on Earth every 59 days?
 Who else would come up with that.
 - A lot of scenes felt a bit unnecessarily detailed (probably due to my insensitivity) but a few important scenes were really engaging and kept me going.
 I don't know much about writing styles but this book overall felt sort of cartoonish (not in a bad way) i.e. things happen in exaggerated ways.
 - I encountered so many new words.
 I'm not sure I remember even 10% of them.
 But it wasn't as hard to read as I expected from a book this old.
 - Favorite scene: Constant parting ways with Boaz.
-I almost cried 🥹.
+I almost cried :face_holding_back_tears:.
 - I've been listening to talks by non-dualistic/Buddhistic meditation teachers and, interestingly, this book's message felt pretty similar to what they say (e.g. impermanence, "living in the moment").

 ## Misc.